 A newcomer late to 2020 and from IFC Midnight, I wouldn’t have even watched this had it not been for the almighty rumbling of enthusiasm on internet forums.
 “Hunter Hunter” has a jaw-dropping climax that follows closely behind some frenetically tense scenes beforehand.
 Sure you can quibble about the setting, a few of the decisions made by the mother, and a small dose of predictability.
 But at the same time, the skeletal bones of the makings a fairytale structure with a heroic woodsman, a damsel in distress, and a big bad wolf in the forest, “Hunter Hunter” has to be commended for many things.
 Director and writer Shawn Linden did a good job.
 Watch it on IFC Unlimited in the USA or as a purchase or rental.

 An Australian gem, Relic was a beautiful and dark film that tackles mental illness and a crumbling family hierarchy with flair.
 The sound design and attention to detail were breathtaking.
 “Relic” was both terrifying and exquisite in its ability to manifest two ways of looking at the storyline.
-Performances were excellent and in the end, a film like Relic is going to divide an audience because it’s style and slow-burn nature is not to everyone’s tastes.
+Performances were excellent and in the end, a film like Relic is going to divide an audience because its style and slow-burn nature are not to everyone’s tastes.
 Mother of Movies loved Hereditary and The Other Lamb and many other slow build escalations and I was just as impressed here.
 Written and directed by Natalie Erica James and co-writer Christian White, the finale had me crying in its perfect execution.
 Stream Relic on Stan in Au, Spectrum in the USA and rent it or buy it elsewhere.

 8. The Wretched